 Leg Rests and Seating

 For some wheelchair users leg rests are essential to maintaining good health.
-For example if your legs tend to swell, leg rests will allow you to adjust them so that your legs can rest in a variety of positions, including straight outward.
+For example, if your legs tend to swell, leg rests will allow you to adjust them so that your legs can rest in a variety of positions, including straight outward.
 Leg rests usually come with a calf pad or padded area.
 The calf pad and footplate can be adjusted to assure the user is comfortable and can experience improved alignment.

 Some electric wheelchairs have a powered recline system.
 This means that the user can elevate the leg rests and independently recline into a laying back position.
 When deciding on a wheelchair you will want to consider what your specific needs require.
 If you are capable of easily adjusting your leg rests on your own that is great.
 However, if you need assistance making adjustments and you would prefer to be able to do this on your own you will want to choose a chair with the powered recline system.
 This special feature is more costly than the manual adjusting leg rests.
 But it will be worth it if you plan to use the feature frequently.

-You can customize a power wheelchair and this includes choosing comfortable and supportive back and seat cushions.
+You can customize a power wheelchair and this includes choosing a comfortable and supportive back and seat cushions.
 Some electric wheelchairs have a recline and tilt feature that provides comfort for those that are sitting for long periods of time in one position.
 This feature helps those that are not capable of repositioning themselves by using their arms.

 Wheels for Power Wheelchairs

 The wheels for a power wheelchair usually come in two different types.
-First there is the air-filled tires that are also referred to as Pneaumatic Tires.
+First, there are the air-filled tires that are also referred to as Pneaumatic Tires.
 These specific tires are capable of traveling smoothly on uneven terrain and over bumpy surfaces, they are stable due to deep-tread that increases tire traction and they are shock absorbent creating a gentle ride for the user.
 Pneaumatic tires require regular maintenance and proper air pressure needs to be maintained.
 There is a possibility that the tire can become punctured and go flat.

 Foam filled tires are Flat-Free and filled with polyurethane.
 They are puncture proof, do not leak air and won’t rupture.
 They are easy to care for and are hassle-free.
 They are excellent power drive wheels but it can be a bumpy ride when going over rough terrain.
-Some major bumps may cause a discomfort for the user.
+Some major bumps may cause discomfort for the user.
 Foam filled tires are no-worry tires and you will feel confident knowing they cannot lose air.

 Benefits of a Power Wheelchair

-- New found independence
+- Newfound independence

 - Improved mobility